delirehberi/hugo2nostr/README.md

 - Supports multiple relays and continues if one relay fails.
 - Environment variable configuration for flexibility.
 - Store all published events in markdown files as metadata (nostr_id).
+- Fetch and sync posts from Nostr back to Hugo if not exists in hugo
+- Delete specific articles by adding `delete: true` in the post frontmatter
+- Update relay list and change nevent id from frontmatter.

 ---